Sep 21, 2024, 12:00 AM

 Highlights

-• A 10-year-old student was stabbed near the Shenzhen Japanese School on Wednesday.
+• A 10-year-old boy was stabbed and killed near a Japanese school in Shenzhen, China, on Wednesday.

 Story